adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

     The below Azure resources will be included in the deployment:
     - Azure Data Factory
-    - Role assignment granting the participant resource group contributor access
-    - Role assignment granting the participant Storage Blob Data Contributor access to the Storage Accont for data files
+    - Role assignment granting the participant resource group contributor access and Storage Blob Data Contributor access
-    - Role assignment granting the Azure Data Factory permission to the Storage Account for data files
+    - Role assignment granting the Azure Data Factory resource group contributor and Storage Blob Data Contributor access

 <div align="right"><a href="#module-00---lab-environment-setup">↥ back to top</a></div>